Best Badge Scanner Apps for Trade Shows and Events (2026)

 Free vs Paid: When to Upgrade

-For a full comparison of paid options, see our guide to lead retrieval apps.
+For a full comparison, see our guide to lead retrieval apps or the pricing page.

 FAQ